go101/immutable-value-proposal/README.md

 // Two functions with read-only parameters and results.
-// All parameters are varibles. func Foo(m http.Request:reader, n map[string]int:reader) (o []int:reader, p chan int) {...}
+// All parameters are varibles.
+// Note that "chan int" is a non-reference type. func Foo(m http.Request:reader, n map[string]int:reader) (o []int:reader, p chan int) {...}
 func Print(values ...interface{}:reader) {...}

 // Some short declartions.
-The items on the left sides are all variables.
+The items on the left sides
+// are all variables.
 No ways to short delcare constants.
 {
 	oldA, newB := va, vb:reader // newB is a reader variable

 	// Explicit conversions.
-	newX, oldY := (Tx:reader)(va), vy
+	// The four lines are equivalent to each other. newX, oldY := (Tx:reader)(va), vy
 	newX, oldY := (Tx(va)):reader, vy
 	newX, oldY := Tx(va:reader), vy
-	newX, oldY := Tx(va):reader, vy // equivalent to the above three lines }
+	newX, oldY := Tx(va):reader, vy
+}
 ```